OurMachinery/themachinery-books/tutorials/src/creation_graph/custom_gpu_nodes.md

 }
 ```

 The `creation_graph_node` block for this node is very small.
-If no outputs are specified then the output will be a `Shader Instance`.
-These can be passed to other nodes for rendering like the `Draw Call` and `Shader Instance` output node.
+If no outputs are specified, the output will be a `Shader Instance`.
+These can be passed to other nodes for rendering, like the `Draw Call` and `Shader Instance` output nodes.

 ```json
 creation_graph_node: {